ioskam/test_book_from_template/book/test/question_matrix_test1.md

 What is 2 + 2?

 ---
 [ ] 3
 [x] 4
 [ ] 5
 [ ] 6
+---

+This is the end of the question.
 ::::

 % solution_start